toUpperCase78/tiobe-index-ratings/README.md

 ## HEADLINES

+### April 2026: Rust's rise shows signs of slowing

+Rust is the youngest language in the TIOBE index top 20.
+If first entered the top 20 in June 2020 and was widely expected to break into the top 10, positioning itself as a strong competitor to C and C++.
+That was nearly six years ago.

+Since then, Rust has steadily improved its ranking, even reaching its highest position ever (#13) at the beginning of this year.
+However, just three months later, it has dropped back to position #16.
+This suggests that Rust's adoption rate may be plateauing.

+One possible explanation is that, despite its ability to produce highly efficient and safe code, Rust remains difficult to learn for non-expert programmers.
+While specialists in performance-critical domains are willing to invest in mastering the language, broader mainstream adoption appears more challenging.

+As a result, Rust's growth in popularity seems to be leveling off, and a top 10 position now appears more distant than before.

 ### March 2026: Why the TIOBE index still relies on search engines

 Since February is a short month and mot much happened in the TIOBE index, it is a good time to address a meta question about the index itself.
 This question has come up several times recently: why is the TIOBE index still based on search engine hits?
 Wouldn't it be better nowadays to ask LLMs which programming languages are the most popular?